-All members of staff working in the nursery and reception are conversant with EYFS 2021, and procedures for observation, assessment, record keeping and planning.
+All members of staff working in the Nursery and Reception are conversant with EYFS 2021, and procedures for observation, assessment, record keeping and planning.

-All members of staff have understanding of attachment theory and key person role.
+All members of staff understand attachment theory and the key person role.
 All permanent members of staff are allocated as key person to a group of children, 'Their role is to help ensure that every child's care is tailored to meet their individual needs ... to help the child become familiar with the setting, offer a settled relationship for the child and build a relationship with their parents.'
 The class teacher is usually the main point of contact for curriculum matters.